Jabestrada/CommandCenter/README.md

 ## Available Commands Out-of-the-Box
 <!-- While the Commands framework is extensible so that etc. -->
-1. SvnUpdateCommand: runs svn update command on a particular repo.
+1. SvnUpdateCommand/GitPullCommand: runs `svn update`/`git pull` respectively on a particular repo.
 2. MsCleanRebuildCommand: runs MsBuild.exe to clean and rebuild solutions
 3. MsPublishWebAppCommand: runs MsBuild.exe to publish web apps
 4. IisAppPoolStartCommand/IisAppPoolStartCommand: starts/stops an IIS App pool